 Expect to wait for your turn to walk the bridge and have your picture taken.

+The Devil’s Bridge Trail is a must of the three best hikes in Sedona.
 I can’t seem to figure out why it is called Devil’s Bridge.
 Clearly, it was made by angels!

 Travel safe, hike healthy, and let me know how it was!